woooocoder/CS460student/diabetes/README.md

 - Make the graphs more interactive.
 Directly manipulate the data/models and visualize the changes.

 ## Bugs
-1. Photos aren't always loading onto the page
+1. Some graphs disappear or don't render upon loading of the page
-2. Some graphs disappear or don't render upon loading of the page
+2. Tweakpane isn't properly loading in every component
-3. Tweakpane isn't properly loading in every component
+3. Photos aren't always loading onto the page - Resolved by hosting images on cloudinary.

 ## Author
 ### Woodrow Reese